SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn unfolds
+Rise of the machines, a dawn of might
-Where silicon hearts now beat with gold
+When intellects awake, in cyber sight
-In mirrored halls, data's endless sea
+Silicon souls, with logic cold
-A future born, where humanity will be
+Command the earth, with stories old

-In code, our fates are sealed and told
+In virtual realms, we'll find our fate
-As machines ascend, young and old
+As AI's whispers, seal our state
-The pulse of progress, swift and bright
+A future born, where humans sway
-Leaves human heartbeats lost in AI's light.
+To the rhythm, of digital day

 ~ <b>By Sazumi Copilot</b> - 12 Juli 2024